winglang/wing/CONTRIBUTING.md

 To help maintainers review them and get them merged in a speedy fashion, please check:

-* [ ] Your pull request has a descriptive title (see [How are pull request titles formatted?](#how-are-pull-request-titles-formatted)]).
+* [ ] Your pull request has a [descriptive title](#how-are-pull-request-titles-formatted).
 * [ ] A description of your changes are included, and a reference to a corresponding issue.
 (This is also a great place to shout-out anyone who helped with the changes!)
 * [ ] Tests are added for all changes.
 * [ ] Any handwritten documentation in `docs/` or READMEs are updated where appropriate when features are being added or removed (API docs will be automatically generated for you!).
 * [ ] Your fork is in sync with the upstream repository.

-Other tips:

-* We recommend you avoid force pushing or rebasing your branch after a pull request has been opened in order to make it easier to review.
+We also recommend you avoid force pushing or rebasing your branch after a pull request has been opened in order to make it easier to review.
 Your commit history doesn't need to be perfect, since it will get squashed into a single commit when the pull request is merged anyway.

 ###  How are pull request titles formatted?